core-process/audience/README.md

 - It supports web apps provided via a filesystem folder or URL.
 Audience provides its custom web server and websocket service tightly integrated into the library.
 But if you prefer a regular http URL schema, you can use Express or any other http based framework you like.

+- It provides a lightweight C API, a command-line interface, as well as a channel-based API (using Unix sockets and named pipes on Windows).

 The following screenshots show a simple web app based on [jQuery Terminal](https://terminal.jcubic.pl/).

 <table><tr><td><img src="examples/terminal/screenshots/macos.png"></td><td><img src="examples/terminal/screenshots/windows.png"></td></tr><tr><td><img src="examples/terminal/screenshots/ubuntu.png"></td></tr></table>